shravanasati/iris/README.md

 go build
 ```

-If you want to build iris in release mode (stripped binaries, compressed dsitribution and cross compilation), execute the following command.
+If you want to build iris in release mode (stripped binaries, compressed distribution and cross compilation), execute the following command.
 You can also control the release builds behavior using the [`release.config.json`](./scripts/release.config.json) file.

 ```
 python ./scripts/build.py